ddobrin/optimize-serverless-google-cloud/README.md

 # Optimize Java Apps in Cloud Run - Google Cloud

-This repo dives into the `characteristics of optimized, modern Java applications deployed in Cloud Run in the Google Cloud`.
+This material dives into the `features of optimized, modern Java applications deployed in Cloud Run in the Google Cloud`.
 It is intended to be a `living repo` where new optimizations will constantly be added.

-## Why this repo
+## Why this work
-Optimizing an app for Cloud Run is always framed in the larger context of production readiness for a Cloud Run PROD environment.
+Talking about optimizing an app for Cloud Run should always be framed in the larger context of production readiness of a service for a Cloud Run PROD environment.

-It contains a number of lessons learned from participation in various projects over the yars or publicly available knowledge and documentation.
-Revisit them before deploying microservices to Production in a serverless environment.
+There are multiple facets to `writing effective services for serverless environments` and they all revolve around the combination of service design, implementation, testing, configuration with environment configuration and optimization best practices.

+Optimization is `shifted-left` and part of the service build from the beginning.

 ## How to think about production-readiness
-We generally think that a **production-ready service is:**
+You generally think that a **production-ready cloud service must be:**
 * Stable and Reliable
 * Scalable and Performant
 * Fault Tolerant without any single point of failure
 * Properly Monitored
 * Documented and Understood

-This material dives into these characteristics as part of a production-ready service checklist and can be used for optimization workshops or discussion around production readiness.
+* Properly secured

 ## How to think about optimizations
-Optimizing any app for Cloud Run requires a balance of different aspects to be considered, therefore it is important to always have a clear picture of **what it is that we are optimizing for**:
+Optimizing any app for Cloud Run requires a balance of different aspects to be considered, therefore it is important to always have a clear picture of **what it is that you are optimizing for**:
 - start-up time
 - execution latency
 - resource consumption (memory & CPU)